-- To operate such a circular economy we have to
+To make such a circular economy operate effectively we have to

-- start building relationships with customers, and look beyond what happens after the sale
+- build relationships with customers and look beyond the sale

-- move from value-in-exchange approach (embedd value in manufacturing and focus all on the sale)
+- move from value-in-exchange thinking (where manufacturing embeds value and all focus is on the sale)

 One thing is for sure: we can’t continue with all the waste we generate in the linear economy.
 Firstly, it’s not environmentally friendly.
 Let’s just take the following, quite astonishing, fact:

 We need to find an alternative to the linear economy.
-An approach where we:
+An approach where, the Ellen MacArthur Foundation lists, we: